 States, most communities follow the decision of the Islamic

-Society of North America for the highly-anticipated start of Ramadan each year.
+Society of North America for the highly-anticipated start of Ramadan.

-Because Ramadan occurs during the height of the summer in 2016, religious leaders and health officials have advised properly keeping body-and-soul together by consuming fruits, carbohydrates, and lots of water when breaking fast this year.
-Throughout the Muslim world traditional daily fasting begins at dawn (just before sunrise) or Fajr, and ends at sundown or Maghrib.
+As temperatures rise during the day, religious leaders and health officials advise properly keeping body-and-soul together by consuming fruits, carbohydrates, and lots of water when breaking fast.

 Just up ahead, discover more about Ramadan traditions and prayers, along with a cache of popular Ramadan recipes.

-Also learn more about the sacrifices, strength and joy felt at Ramadan - a month-long testimony to faith observed by the planet's more than one billion Muslims who each year celebrate Ramadan around the world...
+Also learn more about the sacrifices, strength and joy of Ramadan - a month-long testimony to faith observed by the planet's more than one billion Muslims who each year celebrate Ramadan around the world...